wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.1 - PartsUnlimitedMRP Overview/Demo 1.1.md

 Click the **Build** tab in VSTS

-    A continuous integration build will give us the ability to automate whether the code we checked in can compile and will successfully pass any automated tests that we have created against it.
+    A continuous integration build will give us the ability to automate whether the code we checked in can compile and whether it successfully passes any automated tests that we have created against it.
 By using an automated build pipeline, we can quickly validate if our code changes have "broken the build" and fix code before it gets to production.